bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 Events are a useful tool for passing data into systems and between systems in a pub-sub way.

-Internally, Bevy events are double-buffered, so (by default) a given event will be silently dropped once the buffers have swapped twice.
+Internally, Bevy events are double-buffered, so a given event will be silently dropped once the buffers have swapped twice.
 The `Events<T>` resource is setup this way so events are dropped after a predictable amount of time, preventing their queues from growing forever and causing a memory leak.

 Before 0.12.1, event queues were swapped every update (i.e. every frame).